adamkinniburgh/squp-plugins/Geodata/README.md

 Locations and currencies are also decorated with their standard ISO codes which may prove useful to other plugins too.
 A plugin providing Foreign Exchange rates, for example, could be scoped to the currency objects from this plugin.

+## Setup
+Nothing special, just pick which types of objects you want to import

 ## Graph Import
  * AWS and Azure cloud regions
  * Countries